VitorHugoAguiar/ProBot/Readme.md

 Any protester can control the robot while sitting in the caffee or at their gardens anywhere in the work by simply using a web page to control it, but also watch, hear and speak through it.

-That’s why we created a self-balancing robot, with a rigid sturdy frame, with a megaphone on the top as a symbol of protest and also as a way to talk to people.
+That’s why we created a self-balancing robot, with a rigid sturdy frame, a megaphone on the top as a symbol of protest and also as a way to talk to people.

 This robot is 1,60m (5’/3’’) tall that self-balances in 2 wheels, driven by two EMG49 DC motors direct drive, and controlled by a Sabertooth 2X25A or Cytron 13A, 5-25V Motor Controller.
 The brain of the operation is a beaglebone black with an MPU6050 accelerometer and gyroscope and also optical encoders on each motor.